lukestricky/portfolio-website/_posts/2024-02-16-automatic-start-sequence.md

 # Quick Background on Start Sequences

-Before getting into the project, it is important to understand what I am automating.
+Before getting into the project, it is important to understand what I was automating.
 A sailing start sequence consists of a 3- or 5-minute countdown.
 This countdown will have a total of four signals, depending on the start sequence the timing of the signals will differ.
 For a 5-minute sequence, there will be signals at 5-4-1-GO.
 For a 3-minute sequence there will be signals at 3-2-1-GO.
 There are also sequences called rolling starts where the end of one start sequence is the start of another.
-The automation of this will include all different variations of the sequence so its applicable in all situations.
+The automation of this included all different variations of the sequence so its applicable in all situations.

 ![Desktop View](/assets/img/AutomaticStartSequence/StartSequenceExample.gif){: width="500" height="250" }

 # Introduction

 I work as a sailing race coach in the summer, and I had difficulty running a start sequence while driving a coach boat and giving feedback.
-During a sequence I constantly need to be looking at my watch to keep track of the time and be ready to give a signal, this gets increasingly difficult when I am trying to give meaningful feedback.
+During a sequence I constantly needed to be looking at my watch to keep track of the time and be ready to give a signal, this got increasingly difficult when trying to give meaningful feedback.
 If the start sequence could be automated it would make my life as coach much easier, create a more reliable and repeatable sequence, and overall improve the quality of training.
-For the project I will be using a STM32 MCU to control a load switch connected to a horn.
-The I/O will utilize 3 seven segment displays to show time and modes, along with three buttons.
-It will be powered by 3 recycled 18650s in series to produce 12 volts.
+For the project I used a STM32 MCU to control a load switch connected to a horn.
+The I/O utilized 3 7-segment displays to show time and modes, along with three buttons.
+It was powered by 3 recycled 18650s in series to produce 12 volts.

-I created a prototype of this idea last summer in a day to test it and see if it was as useful as I thought it would be.
+I created a prototype of this idea last summer using Arduino to test it and see if it was as useful as I thought it would be.
 After using it for a day I was sold, however, the prototype I made had some unreliable connections that were made apparent by the rough conditions on a coach boat.
-To solve this problem, I decided to create this project as a PCB and learn some bare metal while I’m at it.
+To solve this problem for the next iteration, I decided to create this project as a PCB and learn some bare metal while I’m at it.

 # 7-Segment Displays

 ## How they work

 7-Segment displays work by letting the programmer address each of the 7-segments in each digit individually to display a numeric value from 0-9.
+A voltage is applied across a digit (or enable) pin, and segment pins.
+This voltage difference lights up the led for each segment.
 There are two common types of internal wiring that 7-segments display come with: Common Anode and Common Cathode.
-This refers to the flow of current from digit pins to segment pins.
+This refers to the flow of current from the digit pin to segment pins.
 I will be using Common Cathode types, which means that every segment is internally connected at the cathode side, which is connected to the digit pin.
 When the digit pin is pulled low and the segment pins are pulled high, the segments turn on.
 To not display a segment, it should be pulled low to match that of the digit pin so there is no potential difference between the pins.
 As you can see controlling 7-segment displays is all about voltage control, and voltage difference between the digit and segment pins.

-In my case each digit has all its segments sharing a wire with every other digit, as a result. only one digit can be addressed at a time Meaning to say that each digit will have to constantly be activated, written to, and then deactivated in loop, do this fast enough and I can display things on more than one digit at a time.
+In my case I used multiple digits, each digit had all its segments sharing a wire with every other digit.
+As a result, only one digit could be addressed at a time, meaning to say that each digit had to be constantly be activated, written to, and then deactivated in loop, by doing this fast enough and I could display things on more than one digit at a time.

 ## Code for driving displays

 Before writing the drivers, I created a header file to hold all of the information necessary such as the pins and ports of the segments and digits as they are connected to the STM32.
 I also included function definitions.

 To easily address each pin and port I created arrays indexing the digits and segments numerically as well as alphabetically.
 I also used an array of uint8_t arrays to hold which segments should be high and low for each number 0-9.
 This later allows me to use loops to address and write to each digit.

 ```c